ProGamerGov/Protobuf-Dreamer/README.md

 A list of all the potential things you can find in the layer channels of the inception5h model, can be [found here](https://github.com/ProGamerGov/Protobuf-Dreamer/blob/master/examples/inception5h/imagenet_comp_graph_label_strings.txt).

+All the channel examples were rendered at 640x640 reslution, and used this image as the input image: https://i.imgur.com/E0llxPR.png

 ### Examples: